Singular support of coherent sheaves, and the geometric Langlands conjecture: The stack : recollections

 We have the following description of $T^*_z(\LocSys_G^{\on{R.S.}})$, parallel to that of \eqref{e:exp for cotangent}:

 Therefore, a point $z$ belongs to the smooth locus if and only if the map of (classical) vector spaces

 is injective.

 In other words, smooth points correspond to pairs $(\CP,\nabla)$ such that $\fg^*_\CP$ has no non-zero horizontal sections that vanish at $x$.
-Recall that the connection on $\fg^*_\CP$ has a simple pole at $x$; the condition automatically holds if no eigenvalue of the residue of this connection is a negative integer.
-This implies that the point $(\CP,\nabla)$ is smooth if no eigenvalue of the coadjoint action of the residue $\on{res}(\nabla)\in\fg/G$ is a negative integer.
+Recall that the connection on $\fg^*_\CP$ has a simple pole at $x$; the condition automatically holds if none of the eigenvalues of the coadjoint action of the residue $\on{res}(\nabla)\in\fg/G$ is a negative integer.

 In particular, if $(\CP,\nabla)$ is a point of $\iota(\LocSys_G)$, then $\on{res}(\nabla)=0$ and the condition trivially holds; this proves part (a).
 On the other hand, if $G$ is unipotent, the coadjoint action of $\fg$ is nilpotent, and the condition is satisfied as well; this proves part (b). \end{proof}